bawkee/SqlBinder/README.md

 ```
 Where the latter was used in Dapper+SqlBinder combination.

 It is important to note that SqlBinder has the ability to re-use compiled templates as it completely separates the parsing and templating concerns.
 You may create a SqlBinder query template once and then build all the subsequent SQL queries from the same pre-parsed template.
-Either way, it relies on hand coded look-ahead parser which is well optimized.
+One of the key functionalities of SqlBinder is that it doesn't parse or generate the whole SQL *every time*.
+Also, it relies on hand coded parser which is well optimized.

 Simple performance tests are available in the Source folder where you can benchmark SqlBinder on your own.